Skip to main content

 What else you'll typically need

-• Standard income proof from before the leave (recent pay stubs, T4s, employment letter).
+• Standard income proof from before the leave (recent pay stubs, the most recent T4, and a standard employment letter).

-• Confirmation of any leave top-up or benefits, if relevant.
+• Confirmation of any employer top-up or supplemental benefits during leave, if relevant.

-• The usual down payment proof, credit, and the stress test.
+• The usual down payment proof and a reasonable credit profile.

 Buying vs. renewing on leave

-If you're renewing with your current lender, you generally don't re-qualify at all, so leave is a non-issue — see what happens at renewal.
-If you're buying or switching lenders, you re-qualify, and the return-to-work letter is what keeps your full income in play.
-Plan the timing with a broker so your application lines up with your documentation.
+The distinction matters.
+If you're renewing with your current lender, you generally don't re-qualify at all, so being on leave is a non-issue — your existing mortgage simply rolls into a new term.
+If you're buying a new home or switching lenders at renewal, you re-qualify from scratch, and the return-to-work letter is what keeps your full income in play.
+Plan the timing with a broker so your application lines up with your documentation — for first-time buyers, our first-time home buyer guide walks through the rest of the process.

 If qualifying is tight

-If a lender won't use full income or the numbers are close, options include adding a co-applicant, a larger down payment, or — temporarily — an alternative lender, then refinancing to a prime rate once you're back at work.
-The goal is to avoid making a permanent decision around a temporary dip in income.
+If a particular lender won't use your full income, or the numbers are simply close, you have options: add a co-applicant, put down a larger down payment, or — temporarily — use an alternative lender and refinance to a prime rate once you're back at work.
+The guiding principle is to avoid making a permanent decision around a temporary dip in income.
+A few months of leave shouldn't dictate the home you live in for the next decade.

 Frequently asked questions